tliron/prudence/TUTORIAL.md

 Note that it's possible to use the same router with multiple servers.

-Also note that if none of Prudence's built-in handlers do what you need, then you can always implement a handler directly in JavaScript.
+Also note that if none of Prudence's built-in handlers do what you need then you can always implement a handler directly in JavaScript.
 A common use case is programmatic redirection, a.k.a.
 URL rewriting: